33 °F / 1 °C

 Port Klaipeda (officially "Klaipeda State Seaport") has capacity to handle vessels with LOA length up to 250 m (820 ft), max draft 13,5 m (44 ft) and is served by two railway stations, plus highways connecting to Moscow Russia (via Kaunas-Vilnius and Minsk Belarus).
 Port's annual capacity in 2010 was over 31 million tons (cargo) and around 321,000 international ferry passengers shipped to/from Germany (Kiel, Mukran), Sweden (Åhus) and Denmark (Copenhagen, Fredericia).
 In 2011, the port handled 382,000 TEUs (containers) carried on boxships.

-In the following years, the port authority company plans to make investments (EU-funded) in major infrastructure works, including breakwaters (rehabilitation and extensions), channel entrance dredging (widening and deepening), installing new monitoring fenders and steel moorings, current monitoring system, plus privatization of services.
+In recent years, the port authority company started to make investments (EU-funded) in major infrastructure works, including breakwaters (rehabilitation and extensions), channel entrance dredging (widening and deepening), installing new monitoring fenders and steel moorings, current monitoring system, plus privatization of services.

 - In September 2018 was constructed a new coastal protection wall and were completed soil dredging from dock pits and quay reconstruction (SC Western Shipyard's quay berths 137A, 138A, 139).
 New railways were also added.
 These quays are used for ship repairs and also cargo handling.
 In 2018, SC Western Shipyard acquired (for EUR 27,1 million) new drydock where can be repaired some of world's largest vessels - from icebreakers to oil platforms (offshore drilling rigs).